awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_fsa_app/README.md

       user: arn:aws:sts::xxxx:assumed-role/fsa-user-java-fnTranslateTextServiceRole41F86E1F-7K31GKO5HOUF is not authorized to perform: comprehend:DetectDominantLanguage because no identity-based policy allows the comprehend:DetectDominantLanguage action

-**Note**: For information about how to modify the a role's permission, see [Using service-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html).
+**Note**: For information about how to modify a role's permission, see [Using service-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html).

 ### Check the Lambda configuration options

-Check the Lambda configuration options.
-You can modify the timeout value and adjust the memory allocated each Lambda function.
+Check the Lambda configuration options and if desired you can modify values such as the timeout value and adjust the memory allocated to each function.
 For more information, see [Configuring Lambda function options](https://docs.aws.amazon.com/lambda/latest/dg/configuration-function-common.html).

 ### Run the application